-- Collect data and calculate rate: Calculate the cull percentage and record all culls in the hatchery by source flock and hatch day.
-Then, conduct regular data reviews among hatchery management to uncover deviations from the standard. - Set protocols: Have a plan to discuss and investigate causes if deviations are observed.
+- Collect data and calculate rate:

+Calculate the cull percentage and

+record all culls in the hatchery by source flock and

+hatch day.
+Then, conduct regular data reviews

+among hatchery management to uncover

+deviations from the standard.

+- Set protocols: Have a plan to discuss and investigate causes if deviations are observed.

-greatest insight into improvement opportunities in management.
+Cull tracking not only by volume but also by cause provides the greatest insight into improvement opportunities in management.